Home » 7 Types of Yellow Parrots (with Pictures)

 Cockatiels enjoy human company, making good companion birds once a bond is established.

 Cockatiels rarely say English words, but they’re skilled whistlers.
-Whistling from a cockatoo signifies happiness and love.
+Whistling from a cockatoo signifies happiness.
 If a cockatiel whistles at you, it’s expressing joy that you’re around.

 The golden parakeet grows to 14 inches but has a substantial wingspan.